akhtet/myXNLI/README.md

 The myXNLI dataset extends the XNLI Corpus with Myanmar (Burmese) language.
 The original XNLI Corpus and paper can be found at https://github.com/facebookresearch/XNLI

-For myXNLI, we translated all 7,500 sentence pairs from XNLI English dev/test sets into Myanmar.
+For myXNLI, we human-translated all 7,500 sentence pairs from XNLI English dev/test sets into Myanmar.
 The labels from English dev/test sets are also reused for the Myanmar datasets.

 The dataset also includes the NLI training data in Myanmar which is created by machine-translating the MultiNLI training data from English into Myanmar.
 Similar to XNLI, we also reuse the existing labels for English training data for the Myanmar version.